 “This makes brain metastasis one of the most difficult challenges in oncology,” says Frederick Lang, M.D., chair of Neurosurgery.
 MD Anderson has led the way in meeting this challenge with innovative clinical trials that are changing the prospects for brain metastasis patients, who used to be routinely excluded from tests of new drugs.

-Last year, medical oncologists, neurosurgeons and radiation oncologists teamed up to launch MD Anderson's Brain Metastasis Clinic.
+Last year, medical oncologists, neurosurgeons and radiation oncologists teamed up to launch MD Anderson's Brain Metastases Clinic.
 The goal is to sharpen their efforts and provide patients with more convenient and efficient care.

-“Our Brain Metastasis Clinic enhances the patient experience, our clinical decision-making and our research efforts against these tumors,” says Lang, one of the clinic’s three co-leaders.
+“Our Brain Metastases Clinic enhances the patient experience, our clinical decision-making and our research efforts against these tumors,” says Lang, one of the clinic’s three co-leaders.